capi1206/CounselorBot/README.md

 2. **User Inquiry**: When the user poses a question, the bot analyzes the query using vector embeddings to find the closest related conversation from its history.

-3. **Contextual Prompt Creation**: Based on the user’s question and the identified context, the bot creates a prompt that tailors the response to a specific coaching style.
+3. **Contextual Prompt Creation**: Based on the user’s question together identified context, the bot creates a prompt, to be made later to an LLM, this prompt is made to match the query with the bot coaching style.
 This involves framing a narrative that includes:
    - Previous insights relevant to the user’s question
    - The user's current inquiry framed within that context

-4. **Response Generation**: The prompt is then fed to a language model (LLM) to generate a response as if it were coming from the chosen coach.
-For example:
+4. **Response Generation**: The prompt is then fed to a language model (LLM) to generate a response, the way that default model works is to make a completion of a story.
+So that when a new query comes, a short script is created using the relevant conversation history and the user's question.

+For example, assuming the following situation:
    - User: "I feel that I don't have good communication within my team at work."
    - Generated Prompt: "In previous conversations, it was mentioned that effective communication is key for teamwork.
 A Communication Skills Coach, an expert in solving problems within teams for more effective communication, responds to the user: '..."
+So that in this way the LLM can complete the story and a relevant reply can be extracted from this complete paragraph.

 5. **Summary and Storage**: After the LLM generates a response, the bot creates a summary of the interaction.
-This summary, along with the user’s question and the response, is stored in a vector database for future reference.
+This summary, along with the user’s question and the response, is stored in a vector database for future reference, when a context is searched.

 ## Features